Early Rock-'n'-Roll and Jukeboxes

 might be the one that really started the development of the rock'n'roll

-website edited by Morgan Wright.
-The rhythm-'n'-blues was forever changed, and
+music.
+The rhythm-'n'-blues was forever changed, and during the period

 The